-In the long term, the proposed airport is expected to generate approximately 82 million passenger movements per year, equivalent of 224,000 passengers per day entering and leaving the airport site.
+The NSW Long Term Transport Masterplan, Western Sydney Roads Infrastructure Package and South West Rail Link Extension Corridor Preservation set the road and public transport network requirements for the region.
+In the long term, the proposed airport is expected to generate 82 million passenger movements per year.
+This is the equivalent of 224,000 passengers per day entering and leaving the airport site.

-5.8.1 Landside roads
+5.8.1 Ground Transport Plan